jnn-mllr/AML---final-project/README.md

 # AML---final-project
-final proj for Applied Machine Learning for the Adult Data Set
+final project for Applied Machine Learning for the Adult Data Set
 # Income Prediction Using Categorical Data
 This project predicts whether an individual's income exceeds \$50K/year based on demographic and employment attributes.
 The dataset contains various categorical features and requires careful preprocessing, encoding, and model selection.